dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 * If they can output secondary video
 * If they can be used in a dual configuration (one flys the aircraft while the other controls the gimbal and camera)

-Remote Controllers that use WiFi to connect to the mobile device will act as a WiFi access point and will need to be joined.

 <html><table class="table-aircraft-comparison">
 <thead><tr><th colspan="9"><b>Remote Controller Comparison</th></tr></thead>
 <tbody>